ngeodesic-ai/ngf-alpha/docs/.ipynb_checkpoints/onboarding-checkpoint.md

   - Main Finding: Stage 4’s finding—that warped R⁴ spaces with damping and target pull enable near-perfect pattern completion—demonstrates the framework’s ability to handle generative reasoning tasks, a significant step beyond Stage 3’s transformation focus; first hallucination reduction demo with ~99% accuracy.

 ### Phase 2: Scaling to Higher Dimensions and Dynamics (Stages 5-7)
-Here, the idea matures: Generalize to higher dims (R⁹+), add intelligence-like behaviors, and tackle rudimentary reasoning tasks with the first real task integration (ie, ARC-like tasks).
-Focus: Prove scalability without losing determinism.
+Here, the idea matures where we generalize to higher dims (R⁹+), add intelligence-like behaviors, and tackle rudimentary reasoning tasks with the first real task integration (ie, ARC-like tasks).
+The focus: prove scalability without losing determinism.
 This means demonstrating that the framework’s core mechanism—warping high-dimensional latent spaces with semantic mass to guide reasoning along deterministic noetic geodesics—remains effective and reliable as the dimensionality and complexity of tasks increase (ie, from R⁴ in Phase 1 to R⁹ in Phase 2),

 - **Stage 5: Higher-Dim Embeddings** (higher-dim-embeddings/step5.ipynb)
   - Thinking: Handle complex grids (3x3 in R⁹); use autoencoders for structure preservation.